jdeluyck/kcoreorg-website/_posts/2006/2006-08-23-running-linux-on-an-acer-travelmate-800-series-laptop.md

 On March 10 2005 I've decided to give this page a complete overhaul, and throw out any references to the 2.4 series of kernels since I don't run them anymore, and IMO users should upgrade to 2.6 to make 100% decent use of their laptops.
 For reference purposes I've put up a file which contains the 2.4 stuff, but it will not be updated any longer.

+Note 2020: With the migration to Jekyll I forgot to take along a lot of the files here... but most likely you won't need them anyway since the Linux landscape has changed dramatically since 2006.

 # Technical Specifications

 Intel Pentium M processor (1024KB L2 Cache), supports Enhanced Intel SpeedStep